 Women’s and Gender Studies (WGS) Program at Northern

-Arizona University is an engaging community focused on a critical analysis
+Arizona University is a community focused on and engaged with a critical analysis

 of social structures, intersectionality, and oppression.
 We offer